Spitfire (LeAnn Rimes album): Commercial performance

 The album debuted on the UK Country Albums Chart at number seven on the week of April 27, 2013, and on the following week of May 4, 2013, the album peaked at number three, and in the following week of May 11, 2013, the album dropped to number nine.
 In Australia, the album charted at number forty on the Australian Country Albums Chart on the week of May 6, 2013.
 The following week, May 13, 2013, the album peaked at number nineteen.
 On the week of May 20, 2013, the album dropped to number twenty-four.
 In the United States, the following week after the album's release, it entered and peaked the Billboard 200 at number thirty-six. and entered and peaked at number nine on the Billboard Top Country Albums chart.
 On the week of June 29, 2013, the album had dropped to number twenty-one on the Top Country Albums chart, whilst on the Billboard 200 it fell to number seventy-eight.

 Track listing

-Credits adapted from the liner notes of Spitfire.